fbpx

 ** Fees mentioned here are approximate and are per year, Unless specified otherwise

-Why Choose this Technische Universität Dresden
+Why Choose Technische Universität Dresden

-- Career Opportunities in Silicon Saxony: Located in Dresden- “the Silicon Valley of Germany”, the university links students with organizations of significance including renowned technology companies, engineering, academic startup and environmental science industry.
-The Career Service is designed to assist and inform students regarding current opportunities within a career objective.
+Jobs in Silicon Saxony: Situated in Dresden – ‘Silicon Valley of Germany’, the university gives students access to an institution of importance like international technology firms, engineering, academic startup and environmental science.
+The Career Service is aimed at supporting and counselling students on the current possibilities within a career objective.

 Take first step towards your Study Abroad Journey